programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 [^6]: An additional option is [ArcGIS](https://www.arcgis.com/index.html).

 [^7]: If you need more computing power and greater RAM, especially for a heavily used web application that is based on a large dataset, you may need to pay Render a certain fee.
 At the time of writing, other options that can be used to host dynamic web applications (instead of static sites) include [PythonAnywhere](https://www.pythonanywhere.com/), [Dash Enterprise](https://dash.plotly.com/dash-enterprise), [Heroku](https://devcenter.heroku.com/), [Amazon Web Services](https://aws.amazon.com/), and [Google App Engine](https://cloud.google.com/appengine).
-If you want to host your own server,or you have someone at your institution who can help you set up a dedicated server, the general approach to take is to find ways to deploy Flask apps (e.g., via [Apache2](https://ubuntu.com/server/docs/web-servers-apache)).
+If you want to host your own server, or you have someone at your institution who can help you set up a dedicated server, the general approach to take is to find ways to deploy Flask apps (e.g., via [Apache2](https://ubuntu.com/server/docs/web-servers-apache)).

+[^8]: To download the data for RQ2, I have provided [the script here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/rq2-download.py).
+The key step is to retry a query if there is an error returned by the server.
+This is probably due to the restriction that Chronicling America sets on how many requests in a given period can be sent to the server for downloads.
+No matter what your data demand is, always follow the rule set by the server and respect other users.

 ## Bibliography